PeterDenton/Nu-Pert-Compare/Readme.md

    You may also have to upgrade to the latest version via a ppa: https://launchpad.net/~nschloe/+archive/ubuntu/eigen-backports

-   You may also have to follow this to properly link it: https://stackoverflow.com/a/25537967/3245710
 2. Comment out parts of `main.cpp` as desired.
 3. Run `make` in the main directory. `make clean` cleans the compilation files.
 4. Run `./main`.